 Summer on the trails can be really hot as there is not much shade.
 You should start early, spend the early afternoon swimming or relaxing in the shade, and then continue hiking late afternoon.
 If you come to the Cinque Terre more for hiking than swimming, come in April, May, September or October for a more pleasant climate.

 The path can be quite narrow and there is no railing, so mind your step!
 Some sections are not recommended if you suffer from vertigo.
 I have to admit that I do suffer from vertigo in some situations but I've never had any problems on any of the Cinque Terre trails.
-For hiking, I recommend hiking shoes or hiking sandals.
-Avoid flip flops!
+For hiking, please wear proper hiking shoes.
+No flip flops!

 In case of bad weather or maintenance work, some sections can be closed.
 You usually find a posted notice about this in the villages, or you can ask for information in the Information Centers of the National Park.
 You can also buy hiking maps there.